Best Baitcasting Reels for 2025

 Bates Hundo 100 Casting Reel

-A unique newcomer last year, the Bates Hundo turned heads with it’s fully machined cut aluminum frame.
-Not cast like all other reels, the Hundo features a frame that is cut from aircraft grade aluminum bar stock.
+A unique newcomer last year, the Bates Hundo turned heads with it’s fully machined aluminum frame.
+This one isn’t cast like most other reels, the Hundo features a frame that is cut from aircraft grade aluminum bar stock.
 I actually got samples last year of the stock and was floored at how much more dense and solid the material felt through various stages of the cutting.
 The reels are equally impressive in their ability to cast light lures and small baits with precision and distance.
 It’s a tremendous skipping reel as well as a light lure bomb casting reel.

 It holds 100 yards of 14-pound monofilament, has 10+2+1 ball bearings, and has a solid one-piece, lightweight frame.
-The thumbar can be a bit sensitive when bomb casting baits.
+The thumb bar can be a bit sensitive when bomb casting baits.
 I mostly use the reel for roll casting with precise casts shallow or for throwing light baits deep.

 It’s one of the best finesse baitcasters you will find on the market and a remarkable bit of new engineering in casting reels.

-You can read my full review on the Bates Hundo 100 here.
+You can read our full review on the Bates Hundo 100 here.

 Ark Gravity BFS Casting Reel